 - What influence does your schooling have on your recipe development?

 A lot, but not in the way you would expect.
 I learned a lot of basics (purely from the French/European-centric tradition of cooking) in culinary school.
-This was certainly helpful.
+This was helpful!
 But my education really bolstered my ability to problem-solve and to ask meaningful questions during every step of the recipe development process.

 THINGS I WANT TO EAT: